Generalization-baed similarity

-Now that we have defined $g$-formulas, we continue by translating sets of generalizations into sets of $g$-formulas via a restricted notion of the well-known model-theoretic types \cite<cf.>[§7.1]{Hinman05}.
-Define the {\em $g$-type} of an element $a\in\mathbb A$ by
+Now that we have defined g-formulas, we continue by translating sets of generalizations into sets of g-formulas via a restricted notion of the well-known model-theoretic types (see e.g. \cite[§7.1]{Hinman05}).
+Define the \textit{\textbf{g-type}} of an element $a\in \mathbb A$ by

-We have the following correspondence between sets of generalizations and $g$-types: This is interesting as it shows that algebraic generalizations, which are motivated by simple examples, have an intuitive logical meaning.
-The expression ``$a$ is $g$-similar to $b$'' can thus be reinterpreted from a logical point of view by defining the relation $\models_T$ in the same way as $\models$ with $Gen$ replaced by $g\text-Type$.
-We then have the logical characterization of $g$-similarity in terms of model-theoretic types via
+We have the following correspondence between sets of generalizations and g-types: This is interesting as it shows that algebraic generalizations, which are motivated by simple examples, have an intuitive logical meaning.
+The expression ``$a$ is similar to $b$'' can thus be reinterpreted from a logical point of view by defining the relation $\approx_T$ in the same way as $\approx$ with $\uparrow$ replaced by $g\text-Type$.
+We then have the logical characterization of similarity in terms of model-theoretic types via